apache/flink/docs/dev/libs/ml/optimization.md

 ### Examples

-In the Flink implementation of SGD, given a set of examples in a `DataSet[LabeledVector]` and optionally some initial weights, we can use `GradientDescentL1.optimize()` in order to optimize the weights for the given data.
+In the Flink implementation of SGD, given a set of examples in a `DataSet[LabeledVector]` and optionally some initial weights, we can use `GradientDescent.optimize()` in order to optimize the weights for the given data.

 The user can provide an initial `DataSet[WeightVector]`,